The exact steps to take for how to get a job as a teenager, broken down into an actionable, 3-week plan.

 If your teen follows the steps from above, then they’re already organized as far as knowing what type of job they’re searching for (location range, hours, pay range, etc.), and who they can begin contacting for help in their job search.

-Before your teenager starts applying to jobs, you want to get them even a bit more organized.
+Before your teenager starts applying for jobs, you want to get them even a bit more organized.
 The best way to do this is to have one location where they can collect all of their job leads information.

-I prefer excel for this – you can also use Google Sheets, or even pen and paper (I would put it in a binder).
+I prefer Excel for this – you can also use Google Sheets, or even pen and paper (I would put it in a binder).

 You want them to track things like:

-• Company
+- Company

-• Name of Job Position
+- Name of Job Position

-• Deadline to apply
+- Deadline to apply

-• Where/how to apply
+- Where/how to apply

-• Contact information for a hiring manager
+- Contact information for a hiring manager

-In excel, they can then organize this sheet chronologically from the next deadline due date (and by priority).
+In Excel, they can then organize this sheet chronologically from the next deadline due date (and by priority).

 They can then seek jobs for an hour or so at a time, collect all the info, and then separate that from the process of actually applying to these jobs.

-Batching similar work, works like a charm!
+Batching similar work works like a charm!

 Speaking of seeking jobs to apply to…